AshiVered/QinBoard-T9/README.md

 This fork has been specially adapted for Qin devices, but it works for any device where the backspace key is in the "back" key.
 Also, this fork is with a keymap similar to that of Nokia devices, and not like the original project - where it is a Sony Ericsson keymap.

-See Wiki for more information&setup guide: [Traditional T9 keypad IME for Android](https://github.com/AshiVered/QinBoard-T9/wiki)
+See Wiki for more information&setup guide: [QinBoard T9 keypad IME for Android](https://github.com/AshiVered/QinBoard-T9/wiki)

 # To-do list
 1. fix [this issue](https://github.com/sspanak/tt9/issues/182) in QinBoard T9.